AKASHAorg/akasha-docs/docs/extension-tutorials/create-a-plugin.md

   }
 }
 ```
-`getPlugin` - the registration function for plugins
+`registerPlugin` - the registration function for plugins
 `storage` - just a namespace we've chosen to allow extending this plugin with other namespaces in the future.
 This is just a preference and it also works without it.
 However as soon as other extensions is using it it's hard to change without introducing breaking changes.
 It can also be used as a versioning namespace, for example `v1`.

 Once installed, this plugin will be available to all other installed extensions using: